- Overexposure to Sun

 - Excessive use of sharp, hot, alkaline, saltish, acidic and pungent substances which vitiate the pitta.

 Vitiated pitta, due to its inherent properties quickly affects the blood; thereafter, the blood is sometimes passed through the upper passages, sometimes by the lower passages and sometimes by both.
 The upper routes are the nose, the eyes, the ears and the mouth; and the penis, the vagina and the anus are the lower routes.
 When there is a generalized vitiation of blood, it may also come out through all the pores of the hair of the skin.
 Prodromal Features:

 - A feeling as if fumes are present in the throat.

-- A metallic odor in the breath are the prodromal symptoms of rakta pitta.
+- A metallic odour in the breath are the prodromal symptoms of rakta pitta.

 General Clinical features:

-- Kaphaj Hemorrhagic Disorder: A viscid, somewhat pale, oleaginous and mucoid blood material indicates the kaphaj type of hemorrhagic disorder.
+- Kaphaj Hemorrhagic Disorder: A viscid, somewhat pale, oleaginous and mucoid blood material indicates the kaphaj type of haemorrhagic disorder.

 - Vaataj Hemorrhagic Disorder: Grey, reddish, frothy, thin and arid sanguineous material is due to vaat.

-- Pittaj Hemorrhagic Disorder: The hemorrhagic fluid due to pitta may resemble the decoctions of astringent drugs, may be black or stimulate the urine of a cow.
+- Pittaj Hemorrhagic Disorder: The haemorrhagic fluid due to pitta may resemble the decoctions of astringent drugs, may be black or stimulate the urine of a cow.

 - Rakta pitta due to combined vitiation of doshas: With the simultaneous dual or triple vitiation of doshas, the appropriate combined features of the respective two or three involved doshas appear clinically.